algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ```

-The Users arrive on the **Welcome** page, here they can choose their language (by default French) and then they are redirected to the **Home** page.
+The users arrive on the **Welcome** page, here they can choose their language (by default French) and then they are redirected to the **Home** page.
 Once on the **Home** page, they have access to multiple features:

-- **Scan**: Users can scan a product's barcode to get more information about it.
+- **Scan**: users can scan a product's barcode to get more information about it.
-- **Search Page**: Users can search for a product by name or filter by type (wine, cheese, meal).
+- **Search Page**: users can search for a product by name or filter by type (wine, cheese, meal).
-- **The Different Product Pages**: Users can access the different product pages (wine, cheese, meal) to explore the available products.
+- **The Different Product Pages**: users can access the different product pages (wine, cheese, meal) to explore the available products.
-- **Mix & Match**: Users can explore the different combinations of wine, cheese and meal.
+- **Mix & Match**: users can explore the different combinations of wine, cheese and meal.

-If the User wants more information on a specific product, he can click on it and he will be redirected onto the corresponding **Product Page**.
+If the users wants more information on a specific product, he can click on it and he will be redirected onto the corresponding **Product Page**.

 ### Page Architecture